ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/docs/storybook.md

 Those are:

 * 02-publish-docs-to-github-pages-qa: Publish QA Storybook to GitHub Pages
 * 04-publish-docs-to-github-pages-prod: Publish production Storybook to GitHub Pages

+Trigger each of these manually under the `Actions` tab on the main repo.
+They should populate the repo with content.

 ## Enable GitHub Pages in the docs repos